dumith-eranga/talks/tdd-why-bother/narration.md

 ---

-So what does **Test-Driven Development** brings-in that we do not have already discussed?
+So what does **Test-Driven Development** brings-in that we have not already discussed?

 It is only a minor tweak to the process of test-first development.
-Though the tweak is minor, the effect is huge.
+Though the tweak is minor, the effect is big.

-With test-first approach we stop working on a "thing" when we reach the desired level of reliability.
+With test-first approach, we stop working on a "thing" when we reach the desired level of reliability.
 With test-driven approach, once we come to that level, we focus on improving the structure of the code.
 This is the 3rd phase in the test-driven approach and is called  **refactoring**.

 By definition, refactoring means changing the structure of the code without changing its functionality.
 The tests or the executable specifications we wrote at the first phase it what enables us to refactor our code with confidence.
 If we break something by accident, we will immediately know beacuse the tests will start fail.